SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Full disclosure right up front.

 This site is the result of the influence that the speakers had on my thought processes as an emerging developer.
-## What is the differrence between Web 1.0, 2.0 and 3.0 ?
+## What is the difference between Web 1.0, 2.0 and 3.0 ?

 The theme of the 2-day conference, was to take us through a brief history of the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web, starting with HTML (Hyper Text Markup Language), reminding us that a combination of HTML and CSS (Cascading Style Sheets) are perfect tools to build any website.
 All that JavaScript added was the browser wars and bugs...